ikawrakow/ik_llama.cpp/github-data/pull_requests/409 - Enable faster prompt processing with mainline llama.cpp GGUFs.md

-Testing with -mla 2, compute buffers are 3.4GB as well vs -mla 1 with -fa.
+Testing with -mla 2, compute buffers are 3.4GB as well vs -mla 3 with -fa.
 Here it got a small perf improvement (109 t/s PP vs 106 t/s PP).

+EDIT: I noticed that with this PR we have to specify -mla 1 to make compute buffers smaller, as it doesn't automatically changes it from 0 to 1.

+---

+👤 **ikawrakow** commented on **2025-05-12** at **04:41:08**

+The compute buffers become larger because one needs extra buffers for the transformed cache.
+If you are running out of VRAM, you can reduce the compute buffer size using e.g. `-amb 512`.
+This may result in a small performance degradation (but often doesn't).

+The extra ~1 GiB in model size is for the newly created `attn_wkv_b` tensors.